quliang93/nuScenes-CAD/ReadMe.md

 ### Ray-based Accessible Depth Calculation
 Following instance enhancement, we obtain a dense semantic point cloud in the ego-vehicle coordinate system for each sample.
 We crop a ±20m region around the ego vehicle and project it onto a 200×200 BEV grid (0.2m/pixel resolution).
 L=384 rays are cast outward from the ego center.
 Each ray stops at the first non-traversable obstacle pixel (e.g., vehicles, pedestrians, traffic cones, vegetation) and records the distance as the accessible depth.
-If no obstacle is hit within 20m, the depth is set to D_max = 20m.
+If no obstacle is hit within 20m, the depth is set to $D_{max}$ = 20m.

+## How to generate nuScenes-CAD dataset?
+### Scene Splitting

+### Label Generation

+### Postprocessing

 ## How to use

 ## Reference